ClickCease

 How will I know when my hearing is?

-The law requires that CPS notify a parent or other person responsible for the child’s welfare by either (1) personal service of a written notice; (2) orally; or (3) by posting a written notice on the door.
+The law requires that a CPS caseworker notify a parent or other person responsible for the child’s welfare by either (1) personal service of a written notice; (2) orally; or (3) by posting a written notice on the door.
 There are thousands of horror stories about parents’ who were not notified of the PPH by CPS in a timely or appropriate manner.
 If your child was removed, you must badger the CPS worker and/or the District Attorney into telling you the date, time and location of your hearing.
 DO NOT WAIT until CPS contacts you.

 What will happen at the PPH?